Hello and Welcome!

-This site is focused on treatment of chronic disease like Multiple Sclerosis (MSi) Chronic Fatigue Syndromei (CFSi) and Fibromyalgia (FMSi) an many other diseasesi with antibioticsi.
-Recent research indicates that Chlamydia Pneumoniae (CPni) plays a role in these diseases.
+This site is focused on treatment of chronic disease like Multiple Sclerosis (MS) Chronic Fatigue Syndrome (CFS) and Fibromyalgia (FMS) an many other diseases with antibiotics.
+Recent research indicates that Chlamydia Pneumoniae (CPn) plays a role in these diseases.

 Here are the basics that make it easier for people new to the site to get going (if your brain isn't ready for even this much right now-- we've all been there-- read Cpn Simple first):

 Is this a sexually transmitted disease?
 No. this is chlamydia pneumoniae, a bacteria that can cause pneumonia.
 It may soon be called chlamydiophilia (meaning in the family of).

 No it is a common cause of respiratory illness, but it has an interesting and abnormal way of existing because it can change forms and inhabit the very cells of your body.
 It can go into your monocytes (a blood cell), your macrophages (an immune cell), microglia (a brain cell that causes immune reaction) endothelial cells (blood vessels) and others and actually take over.
 We say then it has parasitized the cell.
 Your cell can't do the work it was meant to do now because it's busy supporting the CPn, all the energy of the cell going to make energy for the CPn and it using that energy to make new CPn cells.
 For all intents and purposes, your cell is no longer a functional cell and cannot do what it was designed to do.